aodhmeade/cka-exam-prep/cluster-architecture-installation-and-configuration.md

     - bind the user to the role
     - verify the user has limited access

-- There are four resources in this API group:
+- There are four resources in this API group: Role, ClusterRole, RoleBinding, and ClusterRoleBinding
-    - Role
-    - ClusterRole
-    - RoleBinding
-    - ClusterRoleBinding

 - To manage RBAC, you need:
     - Rules: this is an operation (verb) that can be carried out on a resource.